William Weston Patton

-William Weston Patton (October 19, 1821 – October 21, 1889), was an abolitionist, academic administrator, and scholar.
+William Weston Patton (October 19, 1821 – October 21, 1889), was a Protestant preacher abolitionist, academic administrator, and scholar.
 He served as the fifth president of Howard University, and one of the contributors to the words of "John Brown's Body".

+Early life

-He was the son of Rev. William Patton and the grandson of Anglo-Irish Congregationalist immigrant and Revolutionary War soldier Major Robert Patton.
+He was the son of Rev. William Patton and his wife Mary, and the grandson of Anglo-Irish Congregationalist immigrant and Revolutionary War soldier Major Robert Patton.

+Patton graduated from New York University and the Union Theological Seminary and was ordained as a minister in the Presbyterian Church in 1841; he later moved to the Congregational Church and helped to set up the Chicago Theological Seminary.

 Abolitionism

-Patton took an earnest part in the anti-slavery movement, and was chairman of the committee that presented to President Lincoln, September 13, 1862, the memorial from Chicago asking him to issue a proclamation of emancipation.
+Patton took an earnest part in the anti-slavery movement, and was chairman of the committee that presented to President Lincoln, September 13, 1862, the memorial [resolutions] from Chicago asking him to issue a proclamation of emancipation.

-In 1887, Patton read a paper before the Maryland Historical Society entitled "President Lincoln and the Chicago Memorial on Emancipation" recalling the actual dialogue with President Lincoln at that meeting in 1862.
+In 1887, Patton read a paper before the Maryland Historical Society entitled "President Lincoln and the Chicago Memorial on Emancipation" recalling the actual dialogue with President Lincoln at that meeting on Thursday, September 13, 1862.
 The original copy of that paper is held in the Mugar Memorial Library at Boston University.
-He was vice-president of the Northwestern sanitary commission during the American Civil War, and as such repeatedly visited the eastern and western armies, publishing several pamphlet, reports.
+He was vice-president of the Northwestern sanitary commission during the American Civil War, and as such repeatedly visited the eastern and western armies, publishing several pamphlet reports.
 In 1886, he went, on behalf of the freedmen, to Europe, where, and in the Orient, he remained nearly a year.